Congress: Up the Ante for People With CF

 Living with a rare disease like cystic fibrosis is costly and requires expensive, specialty drugs to help manage the disease.
 A recent study published in the Journal of Cystic Fibrosis showed that despite near-universal health care coverage, 74% of people with cystic fibrosis surveyed utilized financial assistance or grant programs to cover or offset their health care costs.

-The CF Foundation recognizes the challenges insurers face in managing the often high cost of these life-changing therapies, and that copay assistance programs mask larger cost and affordability issues in the health care system.
-However, cost containment strategies unfairly place patients in the middle of a fight that belongs between insurers, manufacturers, and pharmacy benefit managers.
-The tactics often instituted by insurers — like accumulator and maximizer programs, or the decision to not cover a high-priced medication altogether — often results in undue financial burden for the patient.
+The CF Foundation recognizes the challenges insurers face managing the high cost of these life-changing therapies, and that copay assistance programs mask larger cost and affordability issues in the health care system.
+However, strategies to lower costs and spending — known as cost containment strategies — unfairly place patients in the middle of a fight that belongs among insurers, manufacturers, and pharmacy benefit managers.
+The tactics insurers often use, like co-pay accumulator programs, can result in undue financial burden for the patient.

-It’s time to up the ante for people with cystic fibrosis.
-Cosponsor and pass the PASTEUR Act and the HELP Copays Act.
+Congress: It’s time to up the ante for people with cystic fibrosis.
+Pass the PASTEUR Act today!

 Share this article